bricks-cloud/BricksLLM/cookbook/granular_access_control.md

 # Granular Access Control Guide

 ## Getting Started
 This guide shows you how to create API keys with more granular access control.
-Let's say you want to create API keys that limits the user to only OpenAI chat completion endpoint with the model ```gpt-3.5-turbo```.
+Let's say you want to create API keys that limit the user to only OpenAI chat completion endpoint with the model ```gpt-3.5-turbo```.

 ### Step 1 - Create a provider
 ```bash